ibericode/boxzilla-wp/readme.txt

 == Changelog ==

 #### 2.2.3 - May 11, 2016

-Scroll Triggered Boxes is now [Boxzilla](https://wordpress.org/plugins/boxzilla/)!
+Scroll Triggered Boxes has a new name & home: [Boxzilla](https://wordpress.org/plugins/boxzilla/)!

 You can keep on using Scroll Triggered Boxes, but Boxzilla comes with some neat improvements over this older version.
 Whenever you're ready to make the switch, please read through the [upgrade guide](https://kb.boxzillaplugin.com/updating-from-scroll-triggered-boxes/) for a full list of changes.

 #### 2.2.2 - April 11, 2016